rfNeoN/No-Bookmark-Icon-For-Zen-Browser/README.md

 After installing the mod, you get access to the following options:

-- ✅ Toggle folder / subfolder icons
+- Toggle folder and subfolder icons
-- ✅ Toggle website icons
+- Toggle website icons
+- Toggle folder expand arrow
-- ✅ Change toolbar item alignment
+- Toolbar item alignment
+- Smooth popup animation
+- Hide "open all in tabs" button
-- 🚧 Bookmarks popup background: follow user theme or set a custom color *(in progress)*
+- Bookmarks popup background: follow user theme or set a custom color *(in progress)*
-- 🚧 Bookmarks popup text color: follow user theme or set a custom color *(in progress)*
+- Bookmarks popup text color: follow user theme or set a custom color *(in progress)*
-- 🚧 Custom text / SVG for separators *(in progress)*
+- Custom text / SVG for separators *(in progress)*

 ![Preview Image](preview.png)